mdg-iitr-learning/assignments-b21/lecture_notes/Linux/README.md

 # The Unix OS

-Made up of three parts kernel,shell and programs.
+Made up of three parts kernel, shell and programs.

 ### The kernel

 The kernel of UNIX is the hub of the operating system: it allocates time and memory to programs and handles the filestore and communications in response to system calls.

-As an illustration of the way that the shell and the kernel work together, suppose a user types rm myfile (which has the effect of removing the file myfile).
-The shell searches the filestore for the file containing the program rm, and then requests the kernel, through system calls, to execute the program rm on myfile.
-When the process rm myfile has finished running, the shell then returns the UNIX prompt % to the user, indicating that it is waiting for further commands.
+As an illustration of the way that the shell and the kernel work together, suppose a user types `rm myfile` (which has the effect of removing the file myfile).
+The shell searches the filestore for the file containing the program `rm`, and then requests the kernel, through system calls, to execute the program rm and passes the file name as a parameter.
+When the process `rm myfile` has finished running, the shell then returns the UNIX prompt % to the user, indicating that it is waiting for further commands.

 ### The shell

 The shell acts as an interface between the user and the kernel.
 When a user logs in, the login program checks the username and password, and then starts another program called the shell.
-The shell is a command line interpreter (CLI).
+A shell is a command line interpreter (CLI).
 It interprets the commands the user types in and arranges for them to be carried out.
 The commands are themselves programs: when they terminate, the shell gives the user another prompt (% on our systems).

 ### Files and processes

 Everything in UNIX is either a file or a process.

 A process is an executing program identified by a unique PID (process identifier).

 A file is a collection of data.
 They are created by users using text editors, running compilers etc.

 ### Some common commands

-* >ls : list of files (can also be used as ls {dir_name})
+* `ls` : list of files (can also be used as ls {dir_name})
-  * -a : files that are normally hidden
+  * `-a` : files that are normally hidden
-* >mkdir : To make a subdirectory called unixstuff in your current working directory type
+* `mkdir` : To make a subdirectory called unixstuff in your current working directory type

-* > cp file1 file2 : to copy
+* `cp path1 path2` : to copy file specified by path1 to the destination specified by path2
-* > mv file1 file2  : to move/rename
+* `mv path1 path2`  : to move/rename
-* > clear : clear screen
+* `clear` : clear screen
-* > cat : to difplay contents
+* `cat` : to display contents
-* > less : same as above but one page at a time
+* `less` : same as above but one page at a time
-* > head : display first 10 lines (can also be used as head -5 filename)
+* `head` : display first 10 lines (can also be used as head -5 filename)
-* > tail : display the last 10 lines
+* `tail` : display the last 10 lines
-* > grep string filename : It searches files for specified words or patterns.
+* `grep string filename` : It searches files for specified words or patterns.
 First clear the screen
   * The grep command is case sensitive; it distinguishes between Science and science.
   * To search for a phrase or pattern, you must enclose it in single quotes (the apostrophe symbol)
-  * -v display those lines that do NOT match
+  * `-v` display those lines that do NOT match
-  * -n precede each matching line with the line number
+  * `-n` precede each matching line with the line number
-  * -c print only the total count of matched lines
+  * `-c` print only the total count of matched lines
-  * -i To ignore upper/lower case distinctions
+  * `-i` To ignore upper/lower case distinctions
-  * eg : grep -ivc science science.txt
+  * `eg` : grep -ivc science science.txt
-* > wc : word count
+* `wc` : word count
-  * -w for words
+  * `-w` for words
-  * -l for lines
+  * `-l` for lines
-* \> : Redirects the output . for eg : cat > eg
+* `\>` : Redirects the output (stdout). for eg : cat > eg
-* \>> : append
+* `\>>` : append
-* | : pipe
+* `|` : pipe
 * sort / who / \*,? wildcard
 * Online manuals :
   * man wc